 - Testing against new categories and products

-By the time the new year rolls around, you’ll be ready to take a breather — but make sure to look back on your performance before putting the 2021 holiday season behind you.
+By the time the new year rolls around, you’ll be ready to take a breather — but make sure to look back on your ad performance before putting the 2024 holiday season behind you.

-Your campaigns will be fresh in your mind, so now’s the time to debrief with your team.
+Your holiday search campaigns will be fresh in your mind, so now’s the time to debrief with your team.
 What went well?
 What could have been improved?

 We recommend looking at a few factors in particular:

 - ROAS: If your campaign ROAS was high throughout the holiday season, it’s likely a sign that you could have spent more.
-You can use this to justify a higher budget in 2022.
+You can use this to justify a higher PPC budget in 2025.

 - CPA: Similarly, if your campaigns were blowing your CPA targets out of the water in a good way, you probably had opportunities for more spend.